srimanthtenneti/Language_Transformer/README.md

 # Language_Transformer
-This is the implementation of a decoder only transformer on a small dataset.
+This is the implementation of a decoder only transformer targeting a small dataset.
 The model contains about 10.8M parameters.